- Sports and Recreation»

 Essential Oils that Repel Bugs

 The following essential oils are great for repelling bugs.
 Some smell better than others, as any of you who used a Citronella product are probably aware.
 I find citronella most unpleasant, but there are other oils that can be combined with it to make it more tolerable.
-Below are a list of oils you can combine in different ways to create your ideal natural insect repellant.
+Below are a list of oils you can combine in different ways to create your ideal natural insect spray.

 - Lemongrass – This oil has a lovely, citrus scent and repels fleas, ticks, and lice.
 It is often used in soaps and perfumes for its appealing fragrance.